AlThorStormblessed/YOLO_CCTV/prod/README_local.md

 3. **Initialize the database**:

    The PostgreSQL database with pgvector extension will be automatically initialized in a Docker container when you start the system.
+The database schema will be created using one of two methods:

+   - If Node.js and npm are installed, Prisma migrations will be used.
+   - If Node.js is not available, a manual SQL script will be used as a fallback.

-You don't need to install PostgreSQL locally.
+   You don't need to install PostgreSQL locally as it runs in Docker.

 ## Starting the System